libsidplayfp/sidplayfp/README.md

 ## Build

-This package uses autotools, so the usual `./configure && make` is enough to build the program.
+This package uses autotools, so the usual `./configure && make` is enough to build the programs.
 If cloning the bare sources, the package needs to be bootstrapped in advance with `autoreconf -vfi`.

 In addition to the standard build options the following are available: